Working In A Stroke Rehabilitation Centre: 3 Major Things I Learned

 On the stroke ward, the physio and the occupational therapists used what the patients used to love doing as a motivator for their rehab and designed specific exercises that were clearly relatable to previous activities.

-A patients story is a critical part of the puzzle, the more you listen, the more ways you’ll find to optimise and enhance the rehabilitation process!
+A patients story is a critical part of the puzzle, the more you listen, the more ways you’ll find to optimise and enhance the stroke rehabilitation process!

 Things don’t always go to plan, especially somewhere as unpredictable as a stroke ward.
 Some days the patients felt extremely positive and motivated to do their physiotherapy session, but other days they wouldn’t even want to get out of bed.